kreait/firebase-php/docs/authentication.rst

         'premium-user' => true
     ]);

-If you want to be more explicit, you can also only override the authentication on a database connection:
+If you want to be more explicit, you can also override the authentication just on a database connection:

 .. code-block:: php